selfcustody/krux/docs/getting-started/usage/setting-a-coordinator-and-signing.en.md

 - [Nunchuk](https://nunchuk.io/) (mobile)
 - [BlueWallet](https://bluewallet.io/) (mobile)

-**Note: For Liana, the exchange of extended public keys, wallet output descriptors, and PSBTs is performed via copy and paste.
-On Krux, use SD cards and a standard text editor, or use QR codes via an intermediary application such as [SeedQReader](https://github.com/pythcoiner/SeedQReader).*
+***Note**: For Liana, the exchange of extended public keys, wallet output descriptors, and PSBTs is performed via copy and paste.
+On Krux, use SD cards and a standard text editor, or use QR codes via an intermediary application such as [SeedQReader](https://github.com/pythcoiner/SeedQReader).

 ## Step 1: Install the Coordinator Wallet